Carbon-Twelve-C12/supernova/SuperNova Overview.md

 SuperNova is a production-grade proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform delivers a combination of security, performance, and environmental consciousness through its features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-The project has reached 100% completion across all major components, with a fully operational RESTful and JSON-RPC API system that enables seamless integration with exchanges, wallets, and other blockchain services.
+The project has recently completed Phase 1 (Core Blockchain Foundations) and is progressing from Alpha to Beta stage.
+We have successfully implemented the core blockchain functionality including transaction processing, mempool management, block validation, chain state management, storage systems, and backup mechanisms.
+This provides a solid foundation for the subsequent phases focusing on networking, wallet functionality, and application interfaces.
 SuperNova represents a significant advancement in blockchain technology, combining the best practices of established chains with cutting-edge innovations in a clean, modular, and well-documented codebase.

 ## Project Status and Progress Overview

-The project is currently at version 0.9.5 in a **RELEASE CANDIDATE** state with the following component statuses:
+The project is currently at version 0.9.5 in a **BETA** state with the following component statuses:

-**Overall Progress: 100% Complete**
+**Overall Progress: Phase 1 Complete, Phase 2 In Progress**

+The project has successfully completed Phase 1 (Core Blockchain Foundations) and is now moving into Phase 2 (Network and Transaction Propagation).
+This marks a significant milestone in our development roadmap, establishing the core blockchain functionality that will serve as the foundation for the remaining components.

 Component breakdown: